Welcome to 2018 where we’ve got an interesting convergence of factors happening in the world of cyber security.

 Not a simple task in the fast and furious cyber security arena with dozens of trending conversations like GDPR, AI, blockchain and IoT – all of which will fill the RSA Conference agenda.
 (Congratulations to our clients and industry friends who have nabbed a coveted speaking slot!)

 But Forbes Contributor Gil Press has made things pretty easy with his distillation of the trends: “Like death and taxes, there are only two safe predictions about cybersecurity in 2018: There will be more spectacular data breaches and the EU General Data Protection Regulation (GDPR) will go into effect on May 25.” ☺

 In all seriousness though, with RSA Conference scheduled for April this year (rather than falling in February as it typically does), security marketers have a solid runway to map out a plan for effectively capitalizing on the event – within the context of a carefully plotted integrated comms strategy.
 It’s go time!

-For the past 13 years, Tiffany has helped tech innovators – both emerging-growth and established companies – to differentiate themselves and succeed in competitive markets through targeted and aggressive integrated communications programs.
+Tiffany helps tech innovators – both emerging-growth and established companies – to differentiate themselves and succeed in competitive markets through targeted and aggressive integrated communications programs.
 Her expertise spans markets such as cyber security, cloud computing, enterprise software and renewable energy.
 Tiffany has led the PR efforts of more than a dozen IT security companies, leading to numerous acquisitions.
 She has a B.S. in Public Relations from Boston University’s College of Communication.